 This latter aspect is an element that never works and would be better excised from the story, though if that were to be done, there would be practically nothing for the Twins to do.
 Though crude in many respects, the lorry-jacking story is a much better element, especially because it is the crucible through which Tom and Jenny are passed, the heat of which forging the bonds between them into something imperishable.

-As for the book in general.
-Saville withdraws at an early stage the threat to Peter’s home that he used to such effect in Not Scarlet But Gold.
-The Sterlings are not to go to Hereford after all, but rather to, naturally, Witchend.
+As for other aspects of the book, Saville withdraws at an early stage the threat to Peter’s home that he used to such effect in Not Scarlet But Gold.
+The Sterlings are not to go to Hereford after all, but rather to Witchend.
 Jasper will become its caretaker, living in an extension, looking after the house all year round for the Mortons.
 Peter will share a bedroom with Mary (you were expecting…?).